 Airtime Decongestion optimizes the Wi-Fi management traffic in a network where the amount of management traffic can potentially consume a significant portion of airtime, and thereby reduce the amount of time available for traffic.
-This feature controls the RSSI threshold setting for Transient Client Management.
-Because Airtime Decongestion controls the RSSI threshold setting for Transient Client Management, when enabled, it disables the RSSI threshold configuration in Transient Client Management.
+The Airtime Decongestion controls the RSSI threshold setting for Transient Client Management.
+Enabling Airtime Decongestion disables the RSSI threshold configuration.